jhermann/rudiments/docs/usage.rst

-For accepting input from prompts and configuration files, and presenting values in a form easily parsed by humans, the :mod:`rudiments.humanize` module offers conversions functions for common data types.
+For accepting input from prompts and configuration files, and presenting values in a form easily parsed by humans, the :mod:`rudiments.humanize` module offers conversion functions for common data types.

 For handling byte sizes in `IEC binary units`_, use :func:`rudiments.humanize.bytes2iec` and :func:`rudiments.humanize.iec2bytes`.